Hazardous Waste Management Technicians

 Outlook

-Job opportunities for hazardous waste management technicians are expected to grow much faster than the average for all careers through 2028, according to the U.S. Department of Labor.
-There is still strong need for technicians to help clean up Superfund sites and provide hazardous waste removal services to companies and other organizations.
-Opportunities will be strongest in the private sector ...
+Job opportunities for hazardous waste management technicians are expected to grow more slowly than the average for all careers from 2023 through 2033, according to the U.S. Department of Labor.
+Despite this prediction, there is still strong need for technicians to help clean up Superfund sites and provide hazardous waste removal services to companies and other organizations.
+Employment will be ...